Kantslo/parking-app-api/README.md

 - **Name**: A-001
 - **Address**: Rustaveli
 - **Cost Per Hour**: $1
-- **Data Validation**: Input validation and error handling to ensure data integrity and security.
-- **Middleware**: Custom middleware for logging, error handling, and authentication.

 ## Technologies Used
 - **Node.js**: A JavaScript runtime for building server-side applications.